 Outcomes

-Once you've outlined who your customers are and what they'll be looking to do on your site, it's also important to know what YOU want them to do - it's often not the same outcome!
+Once you've outlined who your customers are and what they'll be looking to do on your site, it's also important to know what YOU want them to do - it's often not the same!

 Whatever your goals are with this site, your digital agency will need to know before they can start understanding what your project needs.